Big balance bikes for taller children

 Obviously, all children grow at different rates, so the ages are a guide only and we'd recommend basing the bike you need on height.

 These two larger models don't come with the balance bike option as standard, but you can specify when you order that you want it delivered in balance bike mode rather than pedal bike mode.

-Cycle Sprog Reviewed and recommended brand
+Cycle Sprog reviewed and recommended brand!

-Frog Bikes are one of the most popular brands of quality kids bikes, and they have three balance bikes in their offering - from a tiny tiny one with 10" wheels through to the larger 14" wheel Tadpole Plus.
+Frog Bikes are one of the most popular brands of quality kids bikes, and they have three balance bikes in their offering - including the large 14" wheel Tadpole Plus.

 It has a rear brake, but not a front brake, which will help ease a child into learning to brake gently.

-This 14" wheel balance bike is sized for children aged between about three and a half to 5 years of age, with a height of between 95cm and 110cm.
+It is sized for children aged between about three and a half to 5 years of age, with a height of between 95cm and 110cm.
 The saddle height ranges from 37.5cm to 47cm.

 The Woom 1 Plus is available in 5 different colours - including yellow (which isn't the easiest colour to find!).
 It comes with both front and rear brakes.